 California’s Point Reyes National Seashore is a foodie’s paradise — chock full of delicious cheese shops, rustic oyster farms and terrific seafood restaurants.
 Fresh Dungeness crab is harvested locally from the sea, and you won’t find a more decadent preparation than at Nick’s Cove — a charming cluster of 1930s cottages on the banks of Tomales Bay.
-Here, executive chef Austin Perkins works his magic with the most incredible crab mac and cheese recipe you’ll ever taste.
-This recipe for crab mac and cheese calls for Point Reyes Toma and Spring Hill cheddar cheese, but you can use Gruyere in a pinch.
-I promise this will be the BEST mac and cheese recipe you’ve ever tasted!!!
+Here, executive chef Austin Perkins works his magic with the most incredible crab macaroni and cheese you’ll ever taste.
+This recipe calls for Point Reyes Toma and Spring Hill cheddar cheese, but you can use Gruyere in a pinch.

 - 1 pound Dungeness crab meat

 - 1 cup Point Reyes Toma shredded

 - 1 cup Spring Hill Cheddar shredded